 Another suicide later the same month at the Casselberry location prompted the chain to alter its policies regarding rentals.
-Jason McCarthy, a 26 year-old from Winter Springs took his own life three weeks after the Moore murder-suicide.
-Shoot Straight suspended the rental of guns for one year after the incidents, but began the practice again to be competitive with other ranges, according to a statement by Shoot Straight attorney Joerg Jaeger reported in the Orlando Sentinel.
+Jason McCarthy, 26, from Winter Springs took his own life three weeks after the Moore murder-suicide.
+Shoot Straight suspended the rental of guns for one year after the incidents, but began the practice again to be competitive with other ranges, acmilda M. Perez, Oriando Sentinei, MCT Campo cording to a statement by Shoot Straight attorney Joerg Jaeger reported in the Orlando Sentinel.